daniel-lanciana/rant/angularjs.md

     * isolate scope -- directive with scope: {...}.
 This one is not prototypal, but '=', '@', and '&' provide a mechanism to access parent scope properties, via attributes.
     * transcluded scope -- directive with transclude: true.
 This one is also normal prototypal scope inheritance, but it is also a sibling of any isolate scope.
     * For all scopes (prototypal or not), Angular always tracks a parent-child relationship (i.e., a hierarchy), via properties $parent and $$childHead and $$childTail.
-* Default directives don't create a new scope, which can lead to DOM clobbering (overwriting an existing element).
+* Default directives don't create a new scope, which can lead to DOM clobbering (overwriting an existing element, leaking state).
   * Solutions for primatives (to modify parent not create on child) are $parent.foo or setter in parent.
 Issues with 2-way data binding for forms not updating the controller scope!
   * Services should be used to share data between controllers -- not scope inheritance (tightly coupled)
   * Directives should define isolated scopes to avoid accidentally modifying the parent scope.
 Operator '=' for 2-way binding, '@' for 1-way binding (i.e. read-only)